“Family portrait in the CMOA permanent collection” NFS

 22” x 12” Pastel and Charcoal.
 Contact me to purchase.
 This was part of the Playground Project at the International.
 Kids could play within this installation and there some pictures of that here.

-“Scott Nearing: I have my Book; Helen Nearing: I have my Big Ass TV” $600.
+“Scott Nearing: I have my Book; Helen Nearing: I have my Big Ass TV” NFS

 19” x 12” Watercolor, color pencil, collage with Joel Sternfeld’s photograph of the Nearings.
-Contact me to purchase.
-Inspired by From Sternfeld’s installation series documenting Experimental Utopias in America.
+Inspired by Sternfeld’s installation series documenting Experimental Utopias in America.
 The yellow cat is a tip of my hat to Nicole Eisenman’s painting “Beer Garden with Ulrike and Celeste”.
 Got to meet her at Life Drawing Workshop at Carnegie Museum!
 Reflections show Mexican artist Pedro Reyes “Disarm”, self playing instruments made from weapons confiscated from the drug war installed in the Hall of Sculpture.
-No one could be less likely to own a big ass TV than the Nearings.
+BTW no one could be less likely to own a big ass TV than the Nearings.